freeCodeCamp/guide/src/pages/python/while-loop-statements/index.md

 ## While Loop Statements

 <!-- Please add any articles you think might be helpful to read before writing the article -->
-Python utilizes different the while loop similar to other popular languages.
-The while loop continuously iterates through a block of code as long as the condition is true.
-Once condition is proven to be false then it breaks out of the block of code.
+While loops are loops that will run as long as its condition is true.
+Once the condition becomes false, the while loop will exit.

 The basic syntax is: